-The virtual services of SUE | Behavioural Design can take place in Zoom, MS Teams, or Whereby depending on the security protocols in your organisation.
+^{} The virtual services of SUE | Behavioural Design can take place in Zoom, MS Teams, or Whereby depending on the security protocols in your organisation.
 The online training takes place in a Secure Sockets Layer (or SSL) the standard security protocol that encrypts any data shared between a web browser and web server.
 A secure connection ensures that any data taken from our training platform is confidential.

-Further questions or contact

-Should you have any further questions, please do not hesitate to contact us.
+Further questions or contact Should you have any further questions, please do not hesitate to contact us.
 We are more than happy to help you.
+We can also plan a virtual meeting, please contact Susan de Roode at susan@sueamsterdam.com in charge of Customer Happiness & Sales for more information.